Statistics show that long term joint pain is one of the most common chronic pain conditions.

 7. I am open to new forms of treatment.

-There is a range of massage products on the market for treating your joints — you may have tried one or two of them already!
+There are a range of massage products on the market for treating your joints — you may have tried one or two of them already!

 However one style of massage you might not have heard much about is acupressure.

-It’s simply a case of finding the right acupressure mat (we’re big fans of the Aku Mat).
+It’s simply a case of finding the best acupressure mat.

 8. I have a positive mindset.